You might like to read Introduction to Integration first!

 Notice that some of it is positive, and some negative.

 The definite integral will work out the net value.

 Let us do the calculations:

-But sometimes you want the actual area (without the part below being subtracted):
+But sometimes you want all area treated as positive (without the part below the axis being subtracted):

-This is like the example we just did, but area is positive (imagine you had to paint it).
+This is like the example we just did, but all area is positive (imagine you had to paint it).